Jon Stewart 'stunned' by Louis C.K.'s sexual misconduct

 Stewart took some heat after news broke last week that Louie C.K. acted inappropriately toward five women, all of whom spoke to the New York Times about their encounters with the comedian.
 Stewart appeared in a podcast a year ago with political analyst David Axelrod, in which the former late night host sidestepped questions about rumors over Louis C.K.'s inappropriate behavior by cracking awkward jokes and saying, "I've never heard anything about this."

 "So the Internet said Louis harassed women?
 You know who you're talking to, right?"
 Stewart said to an audience member who posed a question about Louis C.K. rumors that surfaced online.
 "Honestly, I'm not that connected to that world.
-I don't know what you're talking about.
+I don't know what you're talking about."

 Tuesday morning, Stewart gave an explanation for his response.